Nationals Spring Training

 The concourse is located behind the stadium.
 It's covered by a roof between the dugouts.

-Fans in the left field berm are able to stand directly behind or aside the visiting team's bullpen; the Nationals' is safely tucked away down the right field line, starting where the grandstand ends.
+Fans in the left field berm are able to stand directly behind or aside the visiting team's bullpen; the Nationals' is safely tucked away down the right field line, starting where the grandstand ends, which does enable the concourse there to serve as an overlook into the Nats bullpen.

 The main scoreboard in left field was hand-operated until 2008, when it was replaced by an electric line score version with a video board.